nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ----------------------------------------------------------------------
 ```

-**(Step 13)** `FileManager#rewriteAllDaysScheduleToFile(dayList)` is called to write all the `Day` objects' data stored
+**(Step 13)** `FileManager#rewriteAllDaysScheduleToFile()` is called to write all the `Day` objects' data stored
-in the dayList into `schedule.txt` which is stored on the user's local filesystem.
+in the `dayList` into `schedule.txt` which is stored on the user's local filesystem.
 For more information
 on the file management, refer to this [section](#rewriting-the-resource-entire-file-with-the-most-recent-set-of-data).

-This completes the process of clearing a plan on a particular day of the schedule on WerkIt!
+This completes the process of clearing a plan on a particular day of the schedule on WerkIt!.

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>